Add YOUR Family To This Page

 English Puritans from New Haven Colony in Connecticut settled in Southold on October 21, 1640.
 Under the leadership of the Reverend John Youngs, with Peter Hallock, the settlement consisted of the families of Barnabas Horton, John Budd, John Conklin, William Wells, John Tuthill, William Purrier, Richard Terry, Matthias Corwin, Robert Akerly, Zachariah Corey, Isaac Arnold, and James Haines.
 They had purchased the land in the summer of 1640 from the group of Indians related to the Pequot of New England, who lived in the territory they called Corchaug (now Cutchogue).
 Settlers spelled the Indian name of what became Southold as Yennicott...

-There is MUCH more to discover about Southold, New York, USA.
-Read on!
+Explore even more about Southold, New York, USA.
+Keep reading!

 Southold Nostalgia: Vintage Photos, Ads, and Postcards